Urban Forest Master Plan

 Help give our community forest a voice.
 Please use the tools on this page to participate and provide feedback.
 Sign up to receive updates and notifications for upcoming events and other ways to get involved.

-Phase 1 Timeline (July 2024 - February 2025)
+Phase 2 Timeline (February 2025 - November 2025)

-Creating the urban forest master plan is a SPROUT program initiative.
+Creating the Urban Forest Master Plan is a SPROUT program initiative.
 SPROUT (Stewarding, Planting, Restoring Our Urban Trees) was awarded a $1 million grant from the U.S. Department of Agriculture’s Forest Service to plant and maintain trees, combat extreme heat and climate change, and improve access to nature.

-What is the project?
+What is the Urban Forest Master Plan project?

-The City is in the process of creating its first-ever Urban Forest Master Plan (UFMP).
+The city is in the process of creating its first-ever Urban Forest Master Plan (UFMP).
 The UFMP will guide planning and management of Fairfax’s urban forest over the next 20 years – and we need your help.
 It will explore topics including tree care, planting needs, staff capacity, budget, invasive species, tree-related policy, volunteer opportunities, and other topics discovered through research, analysis, and community input.

 Where are we in the process?